Honorary Board Chairwomen

 Over the years she has continued to be an active participant in community organizations with emphasis on Women and Veterans associations including Business and Professional Women’s Foundation; Military Officer Association of America (MOAA); a former director on the Board of the Air Force Retired Officers Corporation which oversees a Continuing Care Retirement Community (Falcons Landing), and local parish ministries.

-MG Dee Ann McWilliams retired from the Army in 2003, later joining the Office of the Director of National Intelligence where she served until 2010 as Director of the Lessons Learned Center.
+Major General (Retired) Dee Ann McWilliams is the Foundation President and Chair of the Governance Committee.
+She retired from the Army in 2003, later joining the Office of the Director of National Intelligence where she served until 2010 as Director of the Lessons Learned Center.

 MG McWilliams holds degrees from Lon Morris College, Stephen F. Austin University where she was named a distinguished alumnus, Texas Woman’s University, and the National War College.

 Brigadier General (Retired) Eden Murrie is a member of the Foundation Governance Committee.
 Her “day job” is the Chief Operating Officer of Operation Stand Down Tennessee a 501©(3) that focuses on helping Veterans and their families by engaging, equipping, and empowering them with a wide range of services, including employment assistance, VA benefits assistance, networking, housing, and more.

 Eden is the Board Chair for Rock The Street Wall Street.
 She is also a board member for the Tennessee State Veterans’ Homes, Mission Getting to Next Foundation, Centerstone Military Services and the Davidson County Veterans Court Foundation.
 Additionally, she is an adviser for the Nashville YWCA Dress for Success program.